zuo/unittest_expander/docs/reference.rst

 .. class:: Substitute(actual_object)

-   A kind of attribute-access-proxying wrapper, `automatically applied
-   <about-substitute>` by the machinery of :func:`expand` to each test
-   method previously decorated with :func:`foreach`.
+   A kind of attribute-access-proxying wrapper, :ref:`automatically applied <about-substitute>` by the machinery of :func:`expand` to each test method previously decorated with :func:`foreach`.

    The sole constructor argument (*actual_object*) is the object (test method) to be proxied.